Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Results

+First, for modes measurable by a physical instrument, the expected power of a random ensemble narrow RFI point-sources uniformly distributed over the sky is the incoherent sum of their individual powers.
+This can be phrased in terms of the average squared flux of the sources:

+$N$ is the number of emitters in the ensemble.
+Without knowing the exact apparent flux distribution and number of emitters, we cannot exactly know the average allowable apparent flux for an incoherent ensemble.
+However, a many-source ensemble is likely to probe this expectation to within some statistical fluctuation, and so we can infer possible allowances from the above relation.
+On the other hand, a very particular distribution of RFI emitters can add power coherently for particular modes in the power spectrum.
+Perfectly coherent and constructive interference is summarized with the relation

+We note that this is equivalent to the power of a single source whose apparent flux is equal to the total apparent flux of the ensemble.
+Of course, for certain modes and combinations of sources, destructive interference is possible as well.
+Combining this relation with Figure \ref{fig:lim_comp}, we see that if the total RFI flux density after dilution can be kept at roughly the mJy level or lower, the EoR model is accurate, and there are not other systematic effects, EoR detection will certainly be feasible even in the worst case scenario of total constructive interference.

-With these effects in mind, we develop RFI budgets for some hypothetical ensembles.
+With these effects in mind, we develop RFI budgets for some hypothetical ensembles, given the fiducial model shown in Figure \ref{fig:lim_comp}.
+We design the budgets so that they resemble what is shown in Figure \ref{fig:lim_comp}.
 Since RFI flagging is commonly performed on a per-snapshot basis, a per-snapshot budget may be more readily applicable than a full integration budget.
 To this end, we describe RFI budgets for a given ensemble in terms of an allowed snapshot flux density per source and an allowed integration flux density per source.
-The example RFI budgets and parameters that determine them are summarized in table \ref{tab:budgets}.
+The example RFI budgets and parameters that determine them are summarized in Table \ref{tab:budgets}.

 As a simple example, consider a single source that appears in a consistent celestial location in 10 snapshots out of a 10000-snapshot integration (0.1\% of the data).
-The integration flux density of this source is determined by diluting the per-snapshot flux density by its occupancy.
-Therefore, its power spectrum will resemble figure \ref{fig:lim_comp} if its per-snapshot flux density is 1 Jy.
-Alternatively, if this same source appears in uniformly distributed locations on the sky, owing to its incoherency it can occupy ten times as many snapshots (1\% of the data) and it will still resemble figure \ref{fig:lim_comp}.
-In this example, this single bright RFI source occupies so little data that it can actually be sustained within the budget so long as no other RFI sources contaminate the data.
+Since the source appears in a consistent celestial location in every snapshot, there is a single source in the final integrated image.
+To yield the same budget as indicated illustrated in Figure \ref{fig:lim_comp}, we demand that the SIR be the same as the single mJy RFI source.
+This reduces to equation \ref{eq:chi_dil}, with $\chi=0.001$.
+Therefore, its power spectrum will resemble Figure \ref{fig:lim_comp} if its per-snapshot flux density is 1 Jy.
+Alternatively, suppose this source appears in uniformly distributed locations on the sky at the same apparent brightness for the sake of simplicity, but occupies ten times as many snapshots.
+The final integrated image then contains 100 incoherent copies of the RFI source, each diluted by the number of snapshots ($N=100$, $\chi=0.0001$).
+Invoking equation \ref{eq:inc_prop}, which does not need ensemble brackets when the source fluxes are all identical, we arrive at the relation